Karthikeyadusi/Attendly/README.md

 Attendly is a modern, AI-powered web application designed to help college students effortlessly track their class attendance, manage their schedule, and stay on top of their academic requirements.
 Built with a focus on a seamless mobile-first experience, it leverages AI to simplify setup and provides clear, actionable insights into attendance data.

+## 💡 Our Collaborative Journey

+This project has been a dynamic and iterative collaboration.
+Our workflow is a tight loop of ideation, implementation, and refinement: the project lead identifies a new feature or a critical bug, and the AI coding partner translates that vision into concrete code changes across the Next.js and Genkit stack.
+Together, we've implemented the "Weekly Debrief," a motivational, AI-powered summary that cleverly uses the empty dashboard space on Sundays to provide users with personalized feedback.
+More importantly, we've diligently hunted down and squashed several complex bugs, from critical React rendering errors caused by misplaced state updates to subtle timezone-related issues that incorrectly marked days as holidays.
+We also enhanced the user experience by adding crucial features like the ability to undo logged attendance and a fail-safe mechanism to delete accidentally duplicated postponed classes, making the app not just more powerful, but significantly more reliable and user-friendly.

 ## ✨ Core Features

 - **Dashboard**: An at-a-glance overview of your day, showing today's classes and key attendance statistics.
 - **AI-Powered Timetable Import**: Simply upload a picture of your timetable, and our AI will analyze it, extract your schedule, and set it up for you automatically.
+- **AI Weekly Debrief**: Every Sunday, receive a personalized, AI-generated summary of your weekly attendance with a motivational message to keep you on track.
 - **Manual Schedule Management**: Easily add, edit, and delete subjects and individual class slots in your weekly timetable.
-- **Intuitive Attendance Logging**: Log attendance for each class with a single tap using clear, color-coded statuses (✅ Attended, ❌ Absent, 🚫 Cancelled).
+- **Intuitive Attendance Logging**: Log attendance for each class with a single tap using clear, color-coded statuses (✅ Attended, ❌ Absent, 🚫 Cancelled), and easily undo any mistakes.
+- **Class Rescheduling**: Postpone a class to a different day, which creates a one-off entry in your schedule and can be deleted if needed.
 - **Swipeable Timetable UI**: A beautiful, mobile-first card stack layout lets you swipe through your weekly schedule, with today's date automatically highlighted.
 - **Insightful Statistics**: Track your overall attendance percentage for each subject and see how many classes you can "safely" miss based on your college's requirements.
 - **Client-Side Storage**: All your data is stored securely in your browser's `localStorage`, making the app fast, responsive, and available offline.